-2. Select the System option in the System Settings window.
+In the System Settings window, select System.
 A window similar to the following opens:

 System - Local: ASMDEMO

 System Information

-ASM Name: System Contact: System Location: [ASMDEMO] [No Contact Configured [No Location Configured]
+ASM Name: System Contact: System Location: LASMDEMO 1 ENo Contact Configured ENo Location Configured }

 Server Timeouts

-POST Watchdog (mins): dDisabled⊨ Loader Watchdog (mins): dDisabled⊨ O/S Watchdog (mins): dDisabled⊨ Power Off Delay (mins): d0.5⊨
+POST Watchdog (mins): Loader Watchdog (mins): O/S Watchdog (mins): Power Off Delay (mins): ∢Disabled⊳ ∢Disabled⊳

-3. Type the name of the Remote Supervisor Adapter in the ASM Name field.
+3. In the ASM Name field, type the name of the Remote Supervisor Adapter.

 Use the ASM Name field to specify a name for the ASM in this server.
-The name is included e-mail, SNMP, and alphanumeric pager alert notifications to identify the source of the alert.
+This name is included in e-mail, SNMP, and alphanumeric pager alert notifications to identify the source of the alert.

-- Note: Your Remote Supervisor Adapter name (the ASM Name field) and IP hostname of the Remote Supervisor Adapter (the Hostname field on the Network Interfaces page) do not automatically share the same name because the ASM Name field is limited to 15 characters.
-The Hostname field can consist of up to 63 characters.
-To minimize confusion, set the ASM Name field to the non-qualified portion of the IP hostname.
-The nonqualified IP hostname consists of up to the first period of a fully qualified IP hostname.
-For example, the non-qualified IP hostname of asmcard1.us.company.com (a fully qualified IP hostname) is asmcard1.
-For more information on your hostname, see "Configuring an Ethernet connection to ASM" on page 67. - 4.
-Type contact information in the System Contact field.
+- Note: Your Remote Supervisor Adapter name (the ASM Name field) and IP host name of the Remote Supervisor Adapter (the Host name field on the Network Interfaces window) do not automatically share the same name because the ASM Name field is limited to 15 characters.
+The Host name field can consist of up to 63 characters.
+To minimize confusion, set the ASM Name field to the non-qualified portion of the IP host name.
+The non-qualified IP host name consists of up to the first period of a fully qualified IP hostname.
+For example, the non-qualified IP host name of asmcard1.us.company.com (a fully qualified IP host name) is asmcard1.
+For more information on your host name, see "Configuring an Ethernet connection to ASM" on page 67. - 4.
+In the System Contact field, type contact information.
 For example, you can specify the name and phone number of the person to contact if there is a problem with this server.
 You can type a maximum of 47 characters in this field. - 5.
-Type in the location of the server in the System Location field.
+In the System Location field, type in the location of the server.
 Include in this field sufficient detail to quickly locate the server for maintenance or other purposes.
 You can type a maximum of 47 characters in this field.